NOTICE OF PLAINTIFFS’ SECOND MOTION FOR PAYMENT OF CLASS COUNSEL’S POST-SETTLEMENT ATTORNEYS’ FEES AND EXPENSES

 Important Update on Claimant Appeals

 The Special Master has reviewed and determined most appeals for consideration in the Indian Trust Settlement.
 To this end, he has filed a report with the US District Court for the District of Columbia (the “Court”) which has responded with an Order outlining the required process if there are Objections to the Special Master’s Decisions.
-In addition, the Court also provided an Order Scheduling the Filing Deadlines for Objections to the Special Master’s Decisions.
+In addition, the Court also provided the following Orders Scheduling the Filing Deadlines for Objections to the Special Master’s Decisions (Scheduling Order 1, Scheduling Order 2 and Scheduling Order 3).

 Determinations from the Special Master regarding specific claims are currently being mailed to Claimants.
 Please note that this process will be ongoing until all determinations are complete.
 If you have not yet received a Determination you should anticipate receiving it in the next three weeks.
 If you wish to object to a specific determination made by the Special Master please be certain to fully comply with all requirements identified in these Orders.
 A copy of these requirements will also be included with each Determination from the Special Master.